 Consumers love SMS because it’s fast, convenient, and always with them (even on the go).
 They don’t need to block off time in their day to sit by their laptop or on the phone to deal with a support situation.
 They can carry about their day and effortlessly reply to texts whenever they have a moment – something most people already do.

 Support managers love direct messaging channels because conversations are typically shorter and resolved faster.
 And as long as SMS tickets are managed in the same places as other channels, it’s easy for agents to manage.

-Jessica was specifically interested in using the SMS channel in Gorgias for Berkey Filters to:
+Jessica was specifically interested in using the SMS channel in Gorgias for Berkey Filters to achieve the following goals: